 Knowing the type of stopper your bathtub has will save you the hassle and the stress later.
 You won’t have any problem finding what you need when you need them.
 So here’s a list of the different bathtub drain stoppers

-Push And Pull Drain Stopper
+Push And Pull Stopper

 This type of drain plug has a knob on the top cap that serves as the open/close mechanism.
 When you want to drain the water, you pull it up.
 And when you want to fill the tub with water, you push it down.

-The push and pull stopper is installed by attaching the stopper’s body to the drain using a setscrew found beneath the top cap.
+The push and pull stopper is installed by attaching the stopper’s body to the drain using a set screw found beneath the top cap.
 The stopper’s simple design requires minimal care.

-Lift And Turn Bathtub Drain
+Lift And Turn Drain

 Also called the lift and lock, this stopper has a tiny knob on its cap.
 You can use this to open or close the plug by twisting it.
 If you want to open it, lift the knob and turn it in a counter-clockwise motion.
 If you want to close it, twist it clockwise until it goes down.
 Be careful not to close the stopper tightly because it might get stuck.